NilooKandi/Fabric-Analytics-Bing-AI-News-Search/README.md

 I created a resource group called `rg-fabric-bing-analytics` and used the marketplace to search for the Bing Search v7 API to create a Bing Search resource.
 I selected the **F1** pricing tier (3 calls per second and 1,000 calls per month) because it is free.

 ### Data Ingestion
+I created a lakehouse called `Bing_LH` to configure both the source and destination for data ingestion.

+#### Source Configuration:
+- Design a pipeline in Data Factory to fetch data from Bing News.
+- Use the Copy Data activity to move data from the Bing News API to OneLake.
+- Set up a connection to the Bing News API using the REST API in the Data Factory.
-I used the relevant query parameter related to the US election news in Australia.
-The query parameter q=latest+news+US+election&count=100&freshness=Week&mkt=en-AU filters the search to retrieve up to 100 news articles related to the US election, published within the past week, and ensures the results are from Australia.
+- Configure the API with necessary parameters such as query, filters, and API key.
+The query parameter retrieves up to 100 news articles related to the US election, published within the past week, and ensures the results are from Australia.
 [View the Query Parameter Sample](https://github.com/NilooKandi/Fabric-Analytics-Bing-News-Search/blob/main/Query%20Parameter.md)

+#### Destination Configuration:

+- The destination is set to the `Bing_LH` lakehouse.
+- A file path called `bing-us-election-news.json` is created.
+- The file format is set to **JSON**.

+### Data Transformation with Incremental Loading